alyssafink/ducklife_sciencegame/README.md

 You can play the game online here: https://alyssafink.itch.io/duck-life-save-the-pond

-This repository contains the original Twine file and a toolkit that describes how the game was made.
+This repository contains the original Twine file and a toolkit that describes how the game was made (Graduate Student Toolkit).